lpapailiou/neuralnetwork/README.md

     NeuralNetwork neuralNetwork = new NeuralNetwork(2, 4, 2);
     neuralNetwork.mutate();

-If you want to decrease the learning rate, you may call `decreaseLearningRate()`.
+If you want to decrease the learning rate manually, you may call `decreaseLearningRate()`.
 Please note you should then select another type than `LearningRateDescent.NONE` (and according learning rate and momentum).
 As the decreasing learning rate is optional and has to be performed on a neural network instance chosen for reproduction only, it has to be called separately.